MAY 18-21, 2026 AT THE HILTON SAN FRANCISCO UNION SQUARE, SAN FRANCISCO, CA

 Accept: Papers in this category will be accepted for publication in the proceedings and presentation at the conference.
 Within one month of acceptance, all accepted papers must submit a camera-ready copy incorporating reviewer feedback.
 The papers will immediately be published, open access, in the Computer Society’s Digital Library, and they may be cited as “To appear in the IEEE Symposium on Security & Privacy, May 2026”.

 Reject: Papers in this category are declined for inclusion in the conference.
-Rejected papers must wait for one year, from the date of original submission, to resubmit to IEEE S&P. A paper will be judged to be a resubmit (as opposed to a new submission) if the paper is from the same or similar authors, and a reviewer could write a substantially similar summary of the paper compared with the original submission.
-As a rule of thumb, if there is more than 40% overlap between the original submission and the new paper, it will be considered a resubmission.
+Rejected papers must wait for one year, from the date of original submission, to resubmit to IEEE S&P. A paper will be judged to be a resubmit (as opposed to a new submission) if the paper is from the same or similar authors, with a very similar intellectual contribution, and a reviewer could write a substantially similar summary of the paper compared with the original submission.
+A paper that is completely rewritten and has a new presentation but the same intellectual contribution is considered a resubmission.
+Small extensions on the same paper or just slightly changing the angle of presentation of the results is considered a resubmission.

 Public Meta-Reviews: Similar to 2025, all accepted papers will be